Murder of Jaidyn Leskie

-Jaidyn Raymond Leskie (30 April 1996 – 15 June 1997) was the Australian child of Bilynda Murphy (now Williams) and Brett Leskie, murdered in 1997.
-Leskie is believed to have died of head injuries.
-Despite intense public interest, several leads, and the arrest and trial of a prime suspect, Leskie's murder remains unsolved.
-Although the decision was made in 2002 not to hold an inquest into the toddler's death, the case remained in the news for several more years.
-An inquest was later held in 2006, implicating the mother's boyfriend, Greg Domaszewicz (/doʊməˈsɛvɪtʃ/), who at the time of the kidnapping was babysitting the boy at his house at Newborough.
-The exact circumstances of Leskie's disappearance and death were never clear, and were complicated by vandalism at the house on the evening of the toddler's disappearance; several false tips and pranks about the boy's fate; and the body not being discovered until six months later.
+The murder of Jaidyn Leskie occurred in 1997, believed to have been caused by head injuries.
+Leskie's body was found at the Blue Rock Dam, near Moe, Victoria, Australia, on 1 January 1998, six months after his disappearance from a Newborough home.
+A child of Bilynda Murphy (now Williams) and Brett Leskie, Leskie's murder remains unsolved, despite intense public interest, several leads, and the arrest and 1998 trial of a prime suspect, Greg Domaszewicz (/doʊməˈsɛvɪtʃ/), Murphy's boyfriend, who was acquitted of murder, following a trial by jury.

+A decision was made in 2002 not to hold an inquest into the toddler's death and the case remained in the news for several more years.
+An inquest was later held in 2006, implicating Domaszewicz, who at the time of the kidnapping was babysitting the child.
+The exact circumstances of Leskie's disappearance and death were never clear, and were complicated by vandalism at the house on the evening of the toddler's disappearance; several false tips and pranks about the child's fate; and the body not being discovered until six months after his disappearance.

 Disappearance

+At the time of his disappearance, Jaidyn Raymond Leskie (30 April 1996 – 15 June 1997) was aged 13 months and two weeks old and lived in the town of Moe with his mother Bilynda Murphy and his older sister.
+Leskie's father, Brett, was separated from Murphy and was residing in another state at the time of his son's disappearance.